paulvarkey/data-structures-and-algorithms/README.md

 A package containing implementations of various ways of storing lexicons for fast access, update and removal.

-For a sample lexicon containing 178691 words, the following results were obtained :
+Time/space characteristics for complete ingestion of a sample lexicon containing 178691 words :

 | Method | Time (in seconds) | Memory Footprint |
 |:--------|:-------------------|:------------------|